How These Acne Tools Could Be Making Your Skin Worse

 - Either take a hot shower to open up your pores or gently apply a warm/ hot towel onto the affected area.

 - Place the tool softly on your skin, slowly applying pressure using a rocking motion to push out the blackhead.
 Wipe the sebum away with a fresh toner pad to prevent any infections.

-Prevent blackheads as much as possible by using the right cleanser for your skin type and exfoliating up to three times a week.
+But start by using the right cleanser for your skin type and exfoliating up to three times a week.